rasulkireev/apw/src/content/books/growth-levers.md

 You’ll map your growth model in 4 steps.

-1. Find your North Star Metric (NSM): the number that ultimately tracks value delivered to customers and causes revenue.
+1. Find your North Star Metric ("North Star Metric"): the number that ultimately tracks value delivered to customers and causes revenue.
 This expresses your ultimate goal tangibly.

 2. Find the key drivers that increase the North Star: from when people first encounter your business to the point where they’re happy, loyal, revenue-generating customers.